rugantio/fbcrawl/README.md

 Make sure that the `page` option is a proper post link, that begins with the pagename and is accessible from mbasic.facebook.com.

 # TODO
+~~Comments and commentators are naively parsed~~
+* ~~write a spyder that crawls all the metadata possible~~

+The crawler only works in italian:
+* add english interface support

-Number of comments is wrong, it only counts direct comments and not reply comments, because that's how `mbasic.facebook.com` works.
-Also the number of shares is not retrieved.
+The number of shares is not retrieved, it is not available in `mbasic.facebook.com`.
+Also the number of comments field only counts direct comments and not reply comments, because that's how mbasic works.
 To fix both of these issues:
 * extract URL of post and use m.facebook.com to retrieve these data

+Improve feature extraction.
+Not all metadata are crawled:
+* scrape reactions from comments

+Some other interesting features can be derived.
+Comments and commentators can be related better to post and page:
+* count comments from same commentator under a post
+* add features representing connections between commentators (-> reply-to, <- replied-to)

-At the moment crawling starts from the beginning of 2017, it needs to go back until 2004:
+Crawling starts from the beginning of 2017, it needs to go back until 2004:
 * write appropriate recursive functions in parse_page
 * set two parameters at runtime (**from** ant **until**) in \__init__
 * memorize datetime in a local variable in parsing method and check that datetime in the post respect the period, otherwise stop crawling
 * this is faster than using the pipeline but might not be as accurate, so change pipelines.py and settings.py accordingly

-The crawler works only in italian:
+Better handling of data:
+* merge comments and posts and use JSON instead of CSV
+* add postgresql pipeline for simple CSV

-* add english interface support
+* add mongodb pipeline for more complex JSON

-Comments and commentators are naively parsed:

-* write a spyder that crawls all the metadata possible
+Integrate data visualization:
+* display reactions and other features (comments, shares etc.) as timeseries
+* add networkx or graph-tools support to display connections (features as links) between posts and people (nodes)
+* inegrate gephi or save out to gephi

+The script is not very user friendly:
+* create a gui using pyqt